During the lease term in Toms Brook

 - Supply necessary services, or

-Nesbitt Realty will always strive to give the renter notice and obtain renter consent before coming into the rental.
-However, Nesbitt Realty can and will enter the rental without tenant consent in emergency situations.
-We will never abuse the right of entrance or use it to agitate renters in Toms Brook.
-Nesbitt Realty will only enter at reasonable hours of the day, except in an emergency.
+Nesbitt Realty will always strive to give the tenant notice and obtain renter consent prior to entering the rental.
+However, Nesbitt Realty can and will come into the rental home without renter consent in emergency situations.
+We will never abuse the right of entrance or use it to harass renters in Toms Brook.
+Nesbitt Realty will only access the home at reasonable hours of the day, except in the case of an emergency.

 Landlord Reference

-a handy reference for property owners in Toms Brook
+a useful source for landlords in Toms Brook

 - Before you lease out your rental in Toms Brook